sampsonc/AuthHeaderUpdater/README.md

 while doing a scan.

-Uncheck "Enabled" to disable the extension
+Uncheck "Enabled" to disable the extension.

 ## Authors